 To provide a generalized resource with an emphasis on phenotypic data, the FAIR-aware e!DAL software library was developed.
 Its aim was to lower the technical barriers and minimize the effort of researchers to make data publicly available (Arend et al., 2014).
-In contrast to popular data publication platforms such as Figshare (Singh, 2011) or DRYAD (White et al., 2008), e!DAL enables access to large volume research data stored in-house by assigning Digital Object Identifiers (DOIs).
+By contrast with popular data publication platforms such as Figshare (Singh, 2011) or DRYAD (White et al., 2008), e!DAL enables access to large volume research data stored in-house by assigning Digital Object Identifiers (DOIs).
 While Figshare and DRYAD offer a comprehensive functionality, they are only free up to a relatively low data volume.
-This makes them an ideal solution for sharing condensed tables or reduced figures but these resources quickly become expensive and timeconsuming for larger phenotypic datasets.
-While there are other generic data repository infrastructure libraries available, e.g. Fedora (Lagoze et al., 2006), they do not provide a readyto-use implementation like e!DAL does.
-Based on e!DAL, the Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) Gatersleben and the German Plant Phenotyping Network jointly initiated the Plant Genomics and Phenomics Research Data Repository (PGP) (Arend et al., 2016), which provides amongst others the first full MIAPPE-compliant (Ćwiek-Kupczyńska et al., 2016) phenotypic datasets (Arend et al., 2016b, Chen et al., 2018).
-The PGP repository currently provides 150 data records linked by Digital Object Identifiers and annotated by technical metadata.
-This comprised of more than 1.2 million files with a volume of over two Terabytes and is coupled to the ELIXIR European bioinformatics infrastructure, which allows a single sign-on service.
+This makes them an ideal solution for sharing condensed tables or reduced figures but these resources quickly become expensive and time consuming for larger phenotypic datasets.
+While there are other generic data repository infrastructure libraries available, for example Fedora (Lagoze et al., 2006), they do not provide a ready-to-use implementation as within e!
+DAL.
+Based on e!DAL, the Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) Gatersleben and the German Plant Phenotyping Network jointly initiated the Plant Genomics and Phenomics Research Data Repository (PGP) (Arend et al., 2016a), which provides amongst others the first full MIAPPE compliant (Ćwiek-Kupczyńska et al., 2016) phenotypic datasets (Arend et al., 2016b; Chen et al., 2018).
+The PGP repository currently provides 150 data records linked by DOIs and annotated by technical metadata.
+This comprises more than 1.2 million files with a volume of over two terabytes and is coupled to the ELIXIR European bioinformatics infrastructure, which allows a single sign-on service.
 Furthermore, another unique feature of e!DAL-PGP is the integrated peer-review process, which guarantees a certain data quality for every released dataset.
 The intuitive submission process supports researchers in describing and sharing their phenotypic data to exploit the full scientific potential of their data.

 The MIAPPE compliant form of data storage promises to overcome standardization issues especially for experimental factors, as discussed in the previous section.
-Thus, these datasets will be immediately useful for experimental reproduction or offer a secondary use.
-Once enough data has accumulated it can be mined from different databases or e!DAL installations using e.g.

-the digital object identifiers and potentially identifying relevant datasets by MIAPPE tags, offering a true multi-player international data structure.
+Therefore, these datasets will be immediately useful for experimental reproduction or offer a secondary use.
+Once enough data have accumulated they can be mined from different databases or e!DAL installations using for example DOIs and potentially identify relevant datasets by MIAPPE tags, offering a true multi-player international data structure.
 This allows large-scale data producers to share their data without a centralized resource by relying on existing infrastructure.
-Afterwards, the collective dataset might be subjected to machine learning approaches discussed below.
+Afterwards, the collective dataset might be subjected to machine-learning approaches, discussed below.

-However, to profit from existing phenotypic data straight away, it is potentially useful to simplify the environment to a single factor, such as water availability (see above and Poorter et al., 2012b) and the unit of measurement to a simple (ontological) term (e.g. "days to flowering").
-A similar approach focussing on phenotypes is chosen by the AraPheno database, which collects several hundred phenotypes for the model plant Arabidopsis (Seren et al., 2017), many of which are derived from one large-scale study by a multi-author group (Atwell et al., 2010).
+However, to profit from existing phenotypic data straight away, it is potentially useful to simplify the environment to a single factor, such as water availability (see above and Poorter et al., 2012b) and the unit of measurement to a simple (ontological) term (e.g. 'days to flowering').
+A similar approach focusing on phenotypes is chosen by the AraPheno database, which collects several hundred phenotypes for the model plant Arabidopsis (Seren et al., 2017), many of which are derived from one large-scale study by a multiauthor group (Atwell et al., 2010).